Virtual Clinic Videos

 I

-ago there was an article about replacing the external
+there was an article about replacing the external antenna on NCE

-the antenna—s solder connection.
-Rather than repairing the
+fascia breaking the antenna—s solder connection.
+Rather than

-break, this time I decided to replace the external antenna
+repairing the break, this time I decided to replace the external

-with an internal one.
-I found the old article and ordered
+antenna with an internal one.
+I found the old article and

-several Splatch antennas from DigiKey — they cost only $2.08
+ordered several Splatch antennas from DigiKey — they cost only

 For

-their NCE radio cabs I've attached the article.
-Side note —
+NCE radio cabs I've attached the article.
+Side note — among my 4

-among my 4 NCE radio cabs I found two slightly different
+NCE radio cabs I found two slightly different version radio

-version radio printed circuit boards (J and K).
-The article
+printed circuit boards (J and K).
+The article references the K

 View Article Link for